hroncok/python-minimization/document.md

  - 68 identical optimization 1 and 2 pairs
  - 62 identical optimization 0, 1 and 2 triads (already counted in both of the above)

 Since all of the bytecode caches are kept within the same folder, we can in fact hardlink them between each other and **save 4.0 MiB / 10.7 %**.
+Even if this would be [done automagically by the filesystem](https://btrfs.wiki.kernel.org/index.php/Deduplication), by doing it explicitly we also save the bandwidth -- the RPM packages are smaller.

 It is also important to realize that most of the standard library modules have docstrings (except empty `__init__.py` files), but only every fourth has `__debug__` conditionals or asserts.
 If we also go with a solution that removes the second optimization level bytecode cache and combine it with this one, we can deduplicate optimization level 1 bytecode cache for three quarters of the modules.